-Jazz is a BSc graduate and experienced songwriter, producer & mixing engineer who will be providing practical based lessons.
+Jazz is a BSc graduate and experienced songwriter, producer & mixing engineer who will be providing practical based lessons entirely tailored to meet the pupil's needs and wants.
 You will have the opportunity to create records from scratch, develop your work, learn to record, produce, mix/master, DJ, perform, tap into essential music industry info and much more.
-Lessons entirely tailored to meet the pupils needs and wants.

 I base my lesson on the level that the student is at and am very keen on having students having a great understanding of information given.
 I like to inject creativity and adopt culturally relevant example and humour to make lessons memorable.